osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 In fact, we can check what files these are that the Snakefile is looking for.
 Return to the command line and try typing ``ls -lh ./data/illumina/*_R1.fastq`` (i.e. substitute ``{sample}`` wiith ``*``).
 You should find that it lists all the samples that you want to QC and nothing more - namely one ancestor file and one evolved file (in *your* case).
 You could imagine, however, that this would also be possible if you had fifty files in the directory, and all of these files had different names or sample identifiers, and *all* of them had both R1 and R2 designations.

 **Note**: The second thing we have done is to assign the list of these ``{sample}`` variables to a list of all variables.
-This is the ``STRAIN`` name, and we have performed (well...I have suggested) capitalisation because it is a list of all important variables.
+This list is ``STRAIN``, and we have performed (well...I have suggested) capitalisation because it is a list of all important variables.
 We are using a specific *function* in python to do so, the `glob_wildcards <https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-run-my-rule-on-all-files-of-a-certain-directory>`_ function.

 Now what you have this, we can proceed with the rest of the Snakefile and workflow.

 I know this is not easy - but Snakemake will now allow you to rapidly make progress and expand the POWER of your workflow.

+The power requires that youo apply this ``{sample}}`` notation that we used via the `glob_wildcards <https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-run-my-rule-on-all-files-of-a-certain-directory>`_ fucntion.
+Here, we have used it to find all input files.
+We would like to use it to also define all output files.
+This is what we will do next using a new function, ``expand``, which is illustrated here
+;

 .. only:: html